Esteban Moctezuma: Secretary of Public Education

-Esteban Moctezuma became Secretary of Public Education (SEP) under President Andrés Manuel López Obrador (AMLO) in 2018.
-As Secretary, he supported the reversal of the controversial Educational Reform instituted by President Enrique Peña Nieto in 2013, instituted a "neutral uniform" that allows girls to wear pants to school, and sponsored the publication of a free geography textbook.
+Esteban Moctezuma became secretary of public education under President Andrés Manuel López Obrador in 2018.
+As secretary, he supported the reversal of the controversial educational reform instituted by President Enrique Peña Nieto in 2013, instituted a "neutral uniform" that allows girls to wear pants to school, and sponsored the publication of a free geography textbook.
 During the 2020 COVID-19 pandemic in Mexico, Moctezuma oversaw the institution of distance learning.